ozakary/data-RuP/local-order_metrics/README.md

 python3 code_dimer_bond_order_compute.py
 ```

-Computes the dimer bond order parameter from the MLMD trajectories for all temperatures and writes one CSV file per temperature (`dimer_order_{T}K.csv`).
+Computes the dimer bond order parameter from the MLMD trajectories for all temperatures.

 ### Step 2 — Plot